Smoothing proximal gradient method for general structured sparse regression: Extensions to multi-task regression with structures on outputs

-where $\|\cdot\|_F$ denotes the matrix Frobenius norm, $\|\cdot\|_1$ denotes the matrix entry-wise $\ell_1$ norm, and $\Omega(\bB)$ is a structured-sparsity-inducing penalty with the structure over outputs. \begin{enumerate} \item {\bf Overlapping-group-lasso Penalty in Multivariate Regression:} We define the overlapping-group-lasso penalty for the in multivariate regression as follows:
+where \mbox{$\|\cdot\|_F$} denotes the matrix Frobenius norm, \mbox{$\|\cdot\|_1$} denotes the matrix entry-wise $\ell_1$ norm, and $\Omega(\bB)$ is a structured sparsity-inducing penalty with a structure over the outputs. \begin{longlist}[(1)] \item[(1)] \textit{Overlapping-group-lasso penalty in multi-task regression.} We define the overlapping-group-lasso penalty for a structured multi-task regression as follows: